keturk/hvc.DynamoDBReport/README.md

 * [Sample Reports](/SampleReports/README.md)

-# PartiQL
+## PartiQL
-As of now, **hvc.DynamoDBReport** generates a Python script that uses Boto3.
-But generated code does NOT support [PartiQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html) which also can be used to query AWS DynamoDB tables.
+As of now, **hvc.DynamoDBReport** generates a Python script that uses Boto3 table.query method.
+The generated code does NOT support [PartiQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html).

 Although, it doesn't support **PartiQL** yet, **hvc.DynamoDBReport** is not developed as an alternative to **PartiQL**.
 Future versions of **hvc.DynamoDBReport** may add **PartiQL** support if there is enough interest for it.